aubergine10/js-validators/README.md

 ### isPrimative( value )

+> :warning: Has not been tested with `BigInt` numbers.

 Returns `true` if `value` is a primitive value, otherwise `false`.

 Will return `false` for object instances of primitive values (eg. `new Number(5)`).